joshdowning/tyk-docs/tyk-docs/content/upgrading-tyk.md

 ## Tyk OSS Gateway

 ### docker / Kubernetes
-To upgrade the gateway simple pull/use the image you want to use from [docker hub](https://hub.docker.com/r/tykio/tyk-gateway/tags)
+To upgrade the Gateway simply pull/use the image you want to use from [docker hub](https://hub.docker.com/r/tykio/tyk-gateway/tags)
 For example `docker pull tykio/tyk-gateway:v4.3`